Trapped Two-Dimensional Fermi Gases with Population Imbalance: Introduction

 \section{Introduction}

 The recent experimental progress on manipulating and cooling fermions has allowed the experimental realization and study of imbalanced fermion gases~\cite{partridge1,partridge2,zwierlein1,zwierlein2,zwierlein3,zwierlein4,zwierlein5}.
-An important experimental tool is the trapping of ultracold atoms in optical lattices using which various solid-state systems may be simulated, while the dimensionality of the system may be reduced to 1 or 2 dimensions~\cite{bloch}.
+An important experimental tool is the trapping of ultracold atoms in optical lattices using which various solid-state systems may be simulated, while the dimensionality of the system may be reduced to one or two dimensions~\cite{bloch}.
 However, perhaps the most extraordinary experimental possibility is the tunability of the interparticle interactions using Feshbach resonances~\cite{pethick,giorgini}.
 By adjusting the scattering length one is able to study the full BEC-BCS crossover in which weak interparticle attractions give rise to a Bardeen-Cooper-Schrieffer (BCS) type coupling while strong interactions lead to the formation of bound pairs which then undergo Bose-Einstein condensation (BEC).

 Understanding the ground state properties of the \emph{three-dimensional} imbalanced three dimensional Fermi system is the subject of several recent theoretical works~\cite{sheehy,chevy,desilva2,gubbels,gubbels2,parish,haque,lobo,tempere2,diederix}.
-Zero-temperature Monte Carlo (MC) simulations~\cite{lobo}, renormalization group (RG) calculations~\cite{gubbels} and a model which incorporates beyond-mean-field and nonzero temperature fluctuations~\cite{tempere2} were all found to be in reasonable agreement with the MIT experiments ~\cite{zwierlein1,zwierlein2,zwierlein3,zwierlein4,zwierlein5}.
-The Rice group's experiments~\cite{partridge1,partridge2}, on the other hand, appear to be incompatible with the local-density approximation (LDA).
-Taking into account surface effects in addition to the LDA is believed to be the key to understanding this disagreement~\cite{haque,partridge2,desilva2,diederix}, although nonequilibrium phenomena may also play a role~\cite{parish2,vanschaeybroeck4}.
-Also recently, both theoretical and experimental studies of collective excitations with imbalanced fermion gases were performed~\cite{navon,lazarides,bruun,combescot}.
+Zero-temperature Monte Carlo (MC) simulations~\cite{lobo}, renormalization group calculations~\cite{gubbels} and a model which incorporates beyond-mean-field and nonzero temperature fluctuations~\cite{tempere2} were all found to be in reasonable agreement with the MIT experiments~\cite{zwierlein1,zwierlein2,zwierlein3,zwierlein4,zwierlein5}.
+The Rice group's experiments~\cite{partridge1,partridge2}, on the other hand, appeared incompatible with the local-density approximation (LDA).
+Although surface effects were first believed to be the source of disagreement~\cite{haque,partridge2,desilva2,diederix}, the metastability of the experimental cloud system was eventually proven to provide the key to the understanding~\cite{hulet456,sommer}, as was anticipated in Refs.~\cite{vanschaeybroeck4,parish2}.
+Also recently, both theoretical and experimental studies of collective excitations with imbalanced fermion gases were performed~\cite{navon,lazarides,bruun,combescot,cooper}.